-Pine Springs houses the main visitor center and headquarters for Guadalupe Mountains National Park.
-Pine Springs Visitor Center can be easily accessed by U.S. Highway 62/180.
+Pine Springs houses the main visitor center and the Guadalupe Mountains National Park headquarters.
+It can be easily accessed by U.S. Highway 62/180.

 You can obtain maps and brochures in the visitor center.
-The park store sells a few souvenirs, books and other useful items.
-It is not as big as some of the other national park visitor centers, but it covers the basics very well.
+The park store sells souvenirs, books, and other valuable items.
+It is smaller than other national park visitor centers but covers the basics very well.

 The park rangers here are very helpful.
-After describing our interests, they gave us suggestions on which trails to hike.
-They provided input on weather and trail conditions.
+After describing our interests, they suggested which trails to hike and provided input on weather and conditions.

-Whenever you visit any national park, I encourage you to talk to a park ranger.
-You are essentially getting tips from an insider.
-That may not fly in the stock market, but it is perfectly fine here.
+I encourage you to talk to a park ranger whenever you visit any national park.
+You are getting tips from an insider.
+That may not fly in the stock market, but it is outstanding here.

 Day Hikes in Pine Springs

-- Pinery Trail – easy, paved 0.9 mile round trip hike outside the Pine Springs Visitor Center.
+- Pinery Trail is an easy, paved 0.9-mile round-trip hike outside the Pine Springs Visitor Center.
 This path takes you to the Old Butterfield Stagecoach Route Pinery Station.

-- Foothills Loop – moderate 4.5 mile round trip hike.
+- Foothills Loop is a moderate 4.5-mile round-trip hike.
 Plan on 2 to 5 hours.
-You will have a nice view up Bear Canyon and of El Capitan along the way.
+You will have a nice view of Bear Canyon and El Capitan along the way.
 Although not the tallest point, El Capitan is the most pronounced peak on the horizon in Guadalupe Mountains National Park.

-- Devil’s Hall – strenuous 4.2 mile round trip hike.
+- Devil’s Hall is a strenuous 4.2-mile round-trip hike.
 Plan on 3 to 6 hours.
-Starts at Pine Springs Trailhead.
+The path starts at Pine Springs Trailhead.

-- Guadalupe Peak – strenuous 8.4 mile round trip hike.
+- Guadalupe Peak is a strenuous 8.4-mile round-trip hike.
 Plan on 6 to 10 hours.
-Guadalupe Peak is the highest mountain in the state.
+Guadalupe Peak is the highest point in the state.
 As such, you can climb to the “top of Texas” on this trail.
 The elevation gain is 3,000 feet.

-- Hunter Peak – strenuous 9 mile round trip hike.
+- Hunter Peak is a strenuous 9-mile round-trip hike.
 Plan on 6 to 10 hours.
 This hike is a loop up the Bear Canyon Trail and down the Tejas Trail.
 There is a 2,700 feet elevation change with gorgeous views.

 You will do quite a bit of bouldering through the wash.
-Then you will come to a natural staircase.
-This all culminates in a narrow hall between two steep canyon walls.
+Then you will come to a natural staircase, culminating in a narrow hall between two steep canyon walls.

 This hike is a bit of work as you make your way up the boulders through the wash.
-The actual hall is a nice reward after making your way up the staircase.
+However, the “hall” is a nice reward after making your way up the staircase.

-We really enjoyed this hike.
-Bouldering makes it feel like a full-body workout.
-You will have a great sense of satisfaction after completing this hike.
-We definitely recommend Devil’s Hall.
+We enjoyed this hike.
+Bouldering makes it feel like a full-body workout, giving you a sense of accomplishment.
+We recommend park visitors hike Devil’s Hall.

 McKittrick Canyon Visitor Center